Top Flavor Ingredients in Plant-based Cooking

 When using parsley, chop up only the leaves, as the stems are often bitter.
 With cilantro, you can use both stems and leaves, assuming your dish will benefit from the crunch of the stems.
 Using store-bought spaghetti sauce?
 Toss in some chopped parsley.
 Using store-bought salsa?
 Add chopped cilantro.
 These little tricks make prepared food taste so much better.

 If you have a green thumb, consider whether you have the right conditions to grow these and other herbs outside or indoors, for an endless supply.
-Basil and mint are among the other common herbs we like to stock in a plant-based kitchen.
+Basil and mint are among the other common herbs used in a plant-based kitchen, but buy them when you have a recipe in mind so they do not go to waste.

 Where to find: Produce department or farmers’ market